spencertipping/ni/doc/ni_by_example.md

 #Ni by Example, Part 1 (alpha release)

-The learning curve for `ni` is steep, but the power curve is exponential.

-This tutorial is comprehensive, but not exhaustive.
-It will introduce you to some of the philosophy behind `ni`, which is quite different from many of the scripting languages that you have worked with and give you the tools to explore the rest of `ni`'s rich and wonderful documentation.
+Welcome!
+This is a "rich" `ni` tutorial that covers all of the basics of this cantankerous, odd, and incredibly fast and productive tool.
+We have tried to assume as little knowledge as possible in this tutorial, but if you find anything confusing, please contact [the developers](http://github.com/spencertipping) or [the author](http://github.com/michaelbilow).

-By the end of this tutorial, you should have a good handle on the most common `ni` operations, and should be pretty facile with `ni` on your local machine.
-This knowledge is fundamental, but only scratches the surface of `ni`'s power
+By the end of this tutorial, you should have a good handle on the most common `ni` operations, and should be pretty facile with `ni` on your local machine. `ni` suffers from having both a steep learning curve and an exponential power curve; learning the basics of the syntax is the hardest part, and knowing the basics won't make you much more productive (especially if you have a couple of years of Python under your belt and know another data processing language like `pandas`).
+This knowledge is fundamental, but only scratches the surface of `ni`'s power, which is its virality.
+This is covered in depth in [Part 2](ni_by_example_2.md).
+Stick with it, and you'll be rewarded (we promise).

 In general, this tutorial follows along with the horribly-misnamed `ni` [cheatsheet](cheatsheet.md).
 If you find this tutorial too slow, you can drink from the firehose there.
+Have fun!

 ##Installation
 `ni` should work on any Unix-based OS.
 If you have Windows and want `ni`, go get Cygwin or VirtualBox or Docker or save yourself the trouble and give your hard drive a good wipe and a fresh Ubuntu install.